by V.P. Chandler

 You know how some songs are more appealing than others?
 They just seem to have that “something” that people like.
 I think the same thing is true for books.
-Obviously a book should have good writing, unlike some blockbusters.
-But I won’t be tacky and mention anything about supernatural animals or domineering billionaires.
-Nope, I won’t stoop that low.
-My inner goddess says it’s not polite.

 I’ve recently tried my hand at writing music, so I’ve been studying the structure of songs.
 The way the verses and chorus are laid out are comparable to poetry.
 Then one day I noticed that the music itself is similar to story structure.
-Even different types of songs can compare to different genres.
+Even different types of songs can be compared to different genres.
 (All links provided are from “official” Youtube channels or websites.)

 Typically most pop, rock, or standard music that we listen to follows a pattern: